What is a value stock

 How to identify a value stock?

 Value investors profit from stocks trading below their intrinsic value.
-To find such discounts, they first estimate intrinsic value by analyzing financials—cash flow, revenue, profits—as well as fundamentals like brand, business model, and market position.
+To find such discounts, they first estimate intrinsic value by analysing financials—cash flow, revenue, profits—as well as fundamentals like brand, business model, and market position.
 Key valuation metrics include:

 • Price-to-Book (P/B) Ratio: Stock price divided by book value per share.
 A low P/B suggests undervaluation.